Skip to main content

 • Messaging channel — Telegram, Discord, or Slack — send/receive messages with their paired user.

-• HQ database — read/write contacts, tasks, documents, interactions via the service role.
+• HQ database — read/write contacts, tasks, knowledge items, interactions via the service role.

 • MCP servers — any MCP server you configure.
 Slack, GitHub, Notion, Google Calendar, etc.